sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 # Install completed

-Once Ambari-shell completed with installation.
-You are ready to use it.
+Once Ambari-shell completed with the installation, you are ready to use it.
-To find out the IP of the ambari server run:
+To find out the IP of the Ambari server run:

 ```
 docker inspect -f "{{.NetworkSettings.IPAddress}}" ambari-singlenode